Macrodontia (tooth)

 Macrodontia is a type of localized gigantism in which teeth are larger than normal.
 Macrodontia seen in permanent teeth is thought to affect around 0.03 to 1.9 percent of the worldwide population.
 Generally, patients with macrodontia have one or two teeth in their mouth that is abnormally large; however, single tooth growth is seen in a number of cases as well.

 The three types of macrodontia are true generalized macrodontia, relative generalized macrodontia, and macrodontia of a single tooth.
 True generalized macrodontia is very rare while Macrodontia of a single tooth is much more commonly seen.
 Macrodontia should not be confused with other oral conditions such as taurodontism (bull teeth), fusion (double tooth), or the jaws being relatively small, giving the appearance of macrodontia.

-Patients sometimes also exhibit other co-morbidities associated with macrodontia such as enlarged pituitary glands and abnormal growth on one side of the face.

-Signs & Symptoms
+Signs and symptoms

 As is customary with all aspects of medicine, people have unique inherent differences in terms of their physiology which constitute their individuality.
 This holds true in dental morphology as well, as people come with different shapes and sizes of teeth; however, people in general have teeth with dimensions which are proportional to the size of their jaw.
 Specialists are usually able to identify signs of macrodontia upon first glance also given the irregularity in appearance of the tooth in reference to other teeth present as well as what is expected for a patient in terms of tooth size given their age and gender.

-There are a number of symptoms that come with macrodontia, including:
+There are several symptoms associated with macrodontia, including: